What is MKULTRA?

 The Black Vault and the FOIA Document Release

-The Black Vault filed a FOIA request for all documents pertaining to MKULTRA and similar projects.
-I was told that these documents were being reviewed, and I would be contacted when the review was completed.
+The Black Vault filed a FOIA request for all documents pertaining to MKULTRA and related projects back in the late 1990s.
+Despite the reports that MKULTRA documents were destroyed in 1973, the CIA did locate some files and I was told that these documents were being reviewed.

-After much frustration, I finally received the documents.
-Below, you will find the links to the data on the CD-ROMS.
+Below, you will find the links to the data on the CD-ROMS as originally received.

-The directories contain .tif images of the documents (not my favorite format) and two other files.
-The .txt file is a poor excuse for a OCR (optical character recognition) of the document, which means they put the documents through a software title to make it text.
-You will see these are usually useless, because the process does not work on poorly photocopies documents.
-The .dat file in these directories is the one line description, as found in the index.
+Originally, the CIA directories contained .tif images of the documents (not my favorite format) and two other files.
+The .txt file is a poor excuse for a OCR (optical character recognition) of the document, and a .dat file which contains a one line description, as found in the index below.

 - CD-ROM #1 – ( .ZIP file ) 227 MB